aptalca/tape/README.md

 - Tape drives are for sequential reading and writing.
 Each tar file is written and appended with an `EOF` marker that defines the end of the file.
 - Tape drives can easily and relatively quickly identify the EOF files to determine the beginning and end of each file.
 - Writing and reading operations always begin on where the drive head currently is.
 Pay close attention to that prior to each operation.
-- `/dev/st0` is rewinding device.
+- `/dev/st0` is a rewinding device.
 After each operation, the tape is rewound to the beginning. `/dev/nst0` is non-rewinding and the head remains at its location at the end of each operation.
 - `mt -f /dev/nst0 status` will show the status of the drive head.
 If it's at a file (vs a block), it will list the `File number`.
 If it's at the beginning of a file, it will list `EOF` at the bottom (except for the first file, which is really called `File number=0`, which will show `BOT` indicating the `beginning of tape`).
 - You can seek to the beginning via `mt -f /dev/nst0 rewind` or `mt -f /dev/nst0 asf 0`
 - You can seek to the beginning of any file via `mt -f /dev/nst0 asf X`with `X` being the file number (starting from `0`)